-Visit our Spine Center to learn more about surgical and nonsurgical treatments for the neck, back, and spine.
+Visit our Spine Team to learn more about surgical and nonsurgical treatments for the neck, back, and spine.

 Supporting your head and allowing for motion, the neck is made up of vertebrae, bones, ligaments, and muscles.
 Typically, pain in the neck is temporary, although in some cases, it can be an indicator of a more serious injury or disorder.